akyrillidis/akyrillidis.github.io/pubs/index.md

 		}
    </samp></pre>

++ Ya-Ping Hsieh, Yu-Chun Kao, Rabeeh Karimi Mahabadi, Yurtsever Alp, Anastasios Kyrillidis, Volkan Cevher, [*``A Non-Euclidean Gradient Descent Framework for Non-Convex Matrix Factorization"*](/pubs/Journals/non_euclidean_noncvx.pdf), IEEE Transactions on Signal Processing, 2018.

+  <button id="b_abs_j14"> Abstract </button>
+  <button id="b_bib_j14"> Bibtex </button>
+   <p id="abs_j14"> <i>   We study convex optimization problems that feature low-rank matrix solutions.
+In such scenarios, non-convex methods offer significant advantages over convex methods due to their lower space complexity, as well as practical faster convergence.
+Under mild assumptions, these methods feature global convergence guarantees.
+In this paper, we extend the results on this matter by following a different path.
+We derive a non-Euclidean optimization framework in the non-convex setting that takes nonlinear gradient steps on the factors.
+Our framework enables the possibility to further exploit the underlying problem structures, such as sparsity or low-rankness on the factorized domain, or better dimensional dependence of the smoothness parameters of the objectives.
+We prove that the non-Euclidean methods enjoy the same rigorous guarantees as their Euclidean counterparts under appropriate assumptions.
+Numerical evidence with Fourier ptychography and FastText applications, using real data, shows that our approach can enhance solution quality, as well as convergence speed over the standard non-convex approaches.
+	</i> </p>

+   <pre id="bib_j14"><samp>
+   		@article{hsieh2018non,
+  title={A non-Euclidean gradient descent framework for non-convex matrix factorization}, author={Hsieh, Ya-Ping and Kao, Yu-Chun and Mahabadi, Rabeeh Karimi and Yurtsever, Alp and Kyrillidis, Anastasios and Cevher, Volkan}, journal={IEEE Transactions on Signal Processing}, volume={66}, number={22}, pages={5917--5926}, year={2018}, publisher={IEEE}
+}
+  </samp></pre>

++ Dohyung Park, Anastasios Kyrillidis, Constantine Caramanis, and Sujay Sanghavi, [*``Finding low-rank solutions via non-convex matrix factorization, efficiently and provably"*](/pubs/Journals/finding_low_rank.pdf), SIAM Journal on Imaging Sciences, 2018.

+  <button id="b_abs_j13"> Abstract </button>
+  <button id="b_bib_j13"> Bibtex </button>
+   <p id="abs_j13"> <i>   A rank-$r$ matrix $X \in \mathbb{R}^{m \times n}$ can be written as a product $U V^\top$, where $U \in \mathbb{R}^{m \times r}$ and $V \in \mathbb{R}^{n \times r}$.
+One could exploit this observation in optimization: e.g., consider the minimization of a convex function $f(X)$ over rank-$r$ matrices, where the set of low-rank matrices is modeled via $UV^\top$.
+Though such parameterization reduces the number of variables and is more computationally efficient (of particular interest is the case $r \ll \min\{m, n\}$), it comes at a cost: $f(U V^\top)$ becomes a nonconvex function w.r.t. $U$ and $V$.
+We study such parameterization on generic convex objectives $f$ and focus on first-order, gradient descent algorithms.
+We propose the bifactored gradient descent (BFGD) algorithm, an efficient first-order method that operates directly on the $U, V$ factors.
+We show that when $f$ is (restricted) smooth, BFGD has local sublinear convergence; when $f$ is both (restricted) smooth and (restricted) strongly convex, it has local linear convergence.
+For several applications, we provide simple and efficient initialization schemes that provide initial conditions, good enough for the above convergence results to hold, globally.
+Extensive experimental results support our arguments that BFGD is an efficient and accurate nonconvex method, compared to state-of-the-art approaches.
+	</i> </p>

+   <pre id="bib_j13"><samp>
+   		@article{park2018finding,
+  title={Finding low-rank solutions via nonconvex matrix factorization, efficiently and provably}, author={Park, Dohyung and Kyrillidis, Anastasios and Caramanis, Constantine and Sanghavi, Sujay}, journal={SIAM Journal on Imaging Sciences}, volume={11}, number={4}, pages={2165--2204}, year={2018}, publisher={SIAM}
+}
+   </samp></pre>

 + Anastasios Kyrillidis, Amir Kalev, Dohyung Park, Srinadh Bhojanapalli, Constantine Caramanis and Sujay Sanghavi, [*``Provable compressed sensing quantum state tomography via non-convex methods"*](/pubs/Journals/QST.pdf), Nature Journal on Quantum Information, 2018.

   <button id="b_abs_j11"> Abstract </button>